 The federal government has established the Higher Education Relief Fund (HEERF) under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed by President Trump on March 27, 2020.
 This fund will allow Mohawk Valley Community College to provide emergency grants to students experiencing financial hardship specifically due to the disruption of campus operations as a result of the COVID-19 pandemic.
 MVCC has completed the certification and agreement for this funding with the assurance that we will use no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide emergency grants for students.
-Here are some facts regarding this funding:

 Who is eligible to receive emergency assistance?